Photo: © Blackstem Plants

 They flower just at that point in the year when very little is left to admire and they stand beautifully over winter, their dense seed heads glinting in hard frosts.

-They deserve better and swathes of them planted with grasses, heleniums, rudbeckias or phlomis look outstanding.
+Sedums are much overlooked, often relegated to difficult areas or consigned to tubs but they deserve better, and swathes of them planted with grasses, heleniums, rudbeckias or phlomis look outstanding.

 Plant them in poor, dry soils in full sun if you can although they will tolerate partial shade and most garden soils.